 During 2018, BAM FM secured a place on the CCS Framework for Facilities Management Contracts RM3830 which enables BAM FM to bid for central and local government contracts.
+The Money Advice Service was the first contract secured on that framework in 2019.
 There were also other valuable new contracts secured such as: